 II.
-Risks relating to KBC Bank Group and its business
+Risks relating to the Group and its business

-(1) KBC Bank Group has significant credit default risk exposure
+(1) The Group has significant credit default risk exposure

-As a large financial organisation, KBC Bank Group is subject to a wide range of general credit risks, including risks arising from changes in the credit quality and recoverability of loans and amounts due from counterparties.
-Third parties that owe KBC Bank Group money, securities or other assets may not pay or perform under their obligations.
-These parties include, among others, borrowers under loans made by KBC Bank Group, the issuers whose securities KBC Bank Group holds, customers, trading counterparties, counterparties under swaps and credit and other derivative contracts, clearing agents, exchanges, clearing houses, guarantors and other financial intermediaries.
-These parties may default on their obligations to KBC Bank Group due to bankruptcy, lack of liquidity, downturns in the economy or real estate values, operational failure or other reasons.
+As a large financial organisation, the Group is subject to a wide range of general credit risks, including risks arising from changes in the credit quality and recoverability of loans and amounts due from counterparties.
+Third parties that owe the Group money, securities or other assets may not pay or perform under their obligations.
+These parties include, among others, borrowers under loans made by the Group (in particular, by the Issuer), the issuers whose securities the Group holds, customers, trading counterparties, counterparties under derivative contracts, clearing agents, exchanges, clearing houses, guarantors and other financial intermediaries.
+These parties may default on their obligations to the Group due to bankruptcy, lack of liquidity, downturns in the economy or real estate values, operational failure or other reasons.

 Credit institutions have witnessed a significant increase in default rates over the past few years as a result of worsening economic conditions.
-This increase in the scope and scale of defaults is evidenced by the significant increase in the amount of impaired loans in the portfolio of KBC Bank Group in 2013, although this has been decreasing again since 2014.
-This trend remains visible, particularly in Ireland.
-In some of the Central and Eastern European countries where KBC Bank Group is active in, credit is also granted in a currency other than the local currency.
+This increase in the scope and scale of defaults is evidenced by the significant increase in the amount of impaired loans in the portfolio of the Group in 2013, although this has been decreasing again since 2014.
+This trend - i.e. the decreasing amount of impaired loans - remains visible, particularly in Ireland.
+In some of the Central and Eastern European countries in which the Group is active, credit is also granted in a currency other than the local currency.
 Changes in exchange rates between the local and such other currency can also have an impact on the credit quality of the borrower.
-Any further adverse changes in the credit quality of KBC Bank Group's borrowers, counterparties or other obligors could affect the recoverability and value of its assets and require an increase in KBC Bank Group's provision for bad and doubtful debts and other provisions.
-In addition to the credit quality of the borrower, adverse market conditions such as declining real estate prices negatively affect the results of KBC Bank Group's credit portfolio since these conditions impact the recovery value of the collateral.
+Any further adverse changes in the credit quality of the Group's borrowers, counterparties or other obligors could affect the recoverability and value of its assets and require an increase in the Group's provision for bad and doubtful debts and other provisions.
+In addition to the credit quality of the Group's credit portfolio since these conditions impact the recovery value of the collateral.
 All this could be further exacerbated in the case of a prolonged economic downturn or worsening market conditions.

-KBC Bank Group's makes provisions for loan losses which correspond to the provision for impairment losses in its income statement in order to maintain appropriate allowances for loan losses based on an assessment of prior loan loss experience, the volume and type of lending being conducted, industry standards, past due loans, economic conditions and other factors related to the collectability of the loan portfolio.
-This determination is primarily based on KBC Bank Group's historical experience and judgment.
-Any increase in the provision for loan losses, any loan losses in excess of the previously determined provisions with respect thereto or changes in the estimate of the risk of loss inherent in the portfolio of non-impaired loans could have a material adverse effect on KBC Bank Group's business, results of operation or financial condition.
+The Group's banking business makes provisions for loan losses which correspond to the provision for impairment losses in its income statement in order to maintain appropriate allowances for loan losses based on an assessment of prior loan loss experience, the volume and type of lending being conducted, industry standards, past due loans, economic conditions and other factors related to the collectability of the loan portfolio.
+This determination is primarily based on the Group's historical experience and judgment.
+Any increase in the provision for loan losses, any loan losses in excess of the previously determined provisions with respect thereto or changes in the estimate of the risk of loss inherent in the portfolio of non-impaired loans could have a material adverse effect on the Group's business, results of operation or financial condition.